CluelessBiker/project4-print-statements/README.md

 - ```background: url(static("images/gallery-wall.jpg"));```
 As none of these resolved the issue, and I was unable to ascertain the solution that I required, I instead resolrted to loading the images directly into the HTML files as opposed to the CSS.

+Once the submission form had been created to allow a user to submit a new work of art to the prints gallery, the form would not work.
+The error messages in the terminal suggested that no file was selected, and thus, the form would not complete.
+After exhausting my resources, I reached out to tutor support again, and with the assistance of Ger, was informed that ```enctype="multipart/form-data``` needed to be included in the form field.
+As soon as this was added, the form submitted without issue.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.